rudylattae/epo.js/www/index.md

 - Use localStorage through isolated containers -- namespaces
 - What you store is what you get -- Number, Boolean, Object, Array, String (of course)...
-- Simple API, about seven (7) methods with some compatibility aliases to boot.
+- Simple API, about seven (7) methods -- fully compatible with native methods.

 <a name="quickstart"></a>